metildachee/snakie/README.md

 The entire premise of the game is stacked on the fact that the window is being rendered every xxx milliseconds.
 Knowing this, I really wanted to try different speed levels, which added more contrast to the different levels.
 This was later used to determine the building characteristics of different levels.

-* Game setup - OOP
+* Game setup - the motivation to use OOP
   * Block - Food, Barrier, Snake

 I knew that I wanted to implement different amounts of food and barrier in different levels.
 These variables had to be flexible, and that I didn't want the hassle of declaring objects.
 What if I wanted 20 blocks in this level but only 1 in the next level?
 I needed something that abstracted these details.